OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 We can then summarise some of our metrics across horizon, to see how generally the model performs at different times into the future.
-Below we calculate the bias, rmse, sd, and crps (from the pre-scored column in the scores).
+Below we calculate the mae, rmse, and crps (from the pre-scored column in the scores).

 ``` r
 multiple_forecasts |>